luosolo/SuPyPlex/README.md

 # License
 I could not find any license with the original executable prohibiting disassembly and modification of the source code.
-As such I release the disassembled source code of the game under the MIT license.
+As such I release the disassembled source code of the game under the Apache 2 license.
 If you have a problem with this please don't hesitate to contact me.